Over A Billion Recovered Nationwide

 What Is a Concussion?

-- Confusion, disorientation, inability to focus
+- Confusion, disorientation, and inability to focus

-- Ringing in your ears
+- Ringing in the ears

-- Lack of balance
+- Lack of balance or coordination

-- Metallic taste in mouth
+- Metallic taste

 - Strong emotions (i.e. anger, sadness, excitement, etc.)